Greenwich Breach of Peace Lawyer

 - Public displays of offensive or indecent materials

 Other actions that may constitute second-degree breach of the peace include using abusive or obscene language, making obscene gestures, or unlawfully creating any public hazard or physically offensive condition.
-A breach of peace attorney in Greenwich may be able to determine whether actions in a specific situation constitute a breach of the peace.
+A lawyer in Greenwich may be able to determine whether actions in a specific situation constitute a breach of the peace.

 A conviction for second-degree breach of the peace is a Class B misdemeanor punishable by a maximum of six months in jail and a $1,000 fine.
-Though less serious than a felony conviction for breach of peace in the first degree, a conviction for breach of peace in the second degree should not be taken lightly.
+Though less serious than a felony conviction in the first degree, a conviction for breach of peace in the second degree should not be taken lightly.

 Contact a Greenwich Breach of Peace Attorney